szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 360:** Make Etheral Retribution do more damage per round: 6d6 per round instead of 3d8

 Three rounds of 3d8 for a Quest/level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a Save vs. Spell that doesn't even have a penalty.
-Now it does 6d6 magic damage per round at least.
+Now it does 6d6 magic damage per round at least, and the Strength-sapping effect has a -2 penalty now.

 **Component 2111:** Make Shaman's Writhing Fog slightly more powerful